raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

   //=> 23
 ```

-We can tell from careful inspection that for non-negative naturals within implementation bounds, `toBinaryNaive` and `fromBinaryNaive` are inverses of each other.
+We can tell from careful inspection that for positive naturals within implementation bounds, `toBinaryNaive` and `fromBinaryNaive` are inverses of each other.
 But even with such a simple function, it requires examination to determine that they are inverses of each other.

-This is especially true because the two functions are written in different styles, one uses a `do... while` loop, the other a `for... of` loop, and the ways in which they do basic arithmetic aren't obviously symmetrical the way `n => n + 1` and `n => n - 1` are.
+This is especially true because the two functions are written in different styles, one uses a `while` loop, the other a `for... of` loop, and the ways in which they do basic arithmetic aren't obviously symmetrical the way `n => n + 1` and `n => n - 1` are.

 When we used simple composition of invertible functions, we were able to _derive_ the composition of their inverses automatically.
-We'll apply the same approach here.
+It's possible to use that same approach to make more complex functions like `toBinary`.
+We'll see how in the next section.

 ### refactoring to use invertible functions